 The lore about toleration extended to "people of a Book" is contradicted by such events as the forcible mass conversion of Zoroastrians at the village of Turkabad in the mid-nineteenth century (ibid.).
 Islam of the ulama meant fear and terror to the victims.

 This ethnic exodus was a basic theme of my own monographs appearing in the book From Oppression to Freedom (1988).
 That work describes a sixteenth century migration of the Zoroastrian ishraqi school associated with Azar Kaivan, and also a nineteenth century sequel in the person of Sheriar Mundegar Irani (1853-1932).
-The latter escaped an afflicted rural existence near Yazd by becoming an atypical dervish, though he remained a Zoroastrian to the end of his life.
+The latter escaped an afflicted rural existence near Yazd by becoming an atypical dervish, although he remained a Zoroastrian until the end of his life.

 Sheriar Mundegar Irani (Poona, 1890s)